 The meaning of a ‘dynasty-mukt Bharat’

-The BJP’s clarion call for a dynasty-mukt Bharat reflects its desire for a meaningful opposition-mukt Bharat
+The BJP’s clarion call for a dynasty-free Bharat reflects its desire for a meaningful opposition-free Bharat

 Discourse on dynastic politics